Tottenham news: Dembele seals transfer to China | Goal.com

-Tottenham have agreed on an £11m ($14m) fee with Chinese outfit Guangzhou Evergrande for the transfer of Mousa Dembele, subject to international clearance.
+Tottenham have agreed on an £11m ($14m) fee with Chinese outfit Guangzhou R&F for the transfer of Mousa Dembele, subject to international clearance.

 The 31-year-old joined Spurs back in 2012 from Fulham and appeared 250 times for the Lilywhites across all competitions, scoring ten goals.